jaep99/GT_Campus_Nav_Drone/README.md

 <br>To calibrate the camera on drone, please refer to [Calibration](https://github.com/jaep99/video2calibration).

+# Satefy Check Before Testing Features

+Drone Arming Test
+<br>Run the following script to test if the drone arms successfully:

+    python arm_test.py

+Run the following script to test if the drone can take off and land:
+<br>By default, the drone will take off to a basic altitude of 1m.
+You can specify a target altitude within the command.

+    python takeoff_and_land.py (target altitude)

 # Aruco Maker Precision Landing

 <br>Using aruco_72.PNG for current single Aruco landing implementation.